-Gold Country Community Services has been providing home-delivered meals to homebound adults in Western Nevada County since 1987.
+Gold Country Senior Services has been providing home-delivered meals to homebound adults in Western Nevada County since 1987.
 Annually, we serve over 38,000 home-delivered meals.

 Our team of dedicated volunteers delivers a hot meal Monday through Friday, between the hours of 10:30 am to 1:00 pm.
 Each meal we serve is planned and prepared to meet the nutritional needs of older adults.